oceanprotocol/market/README.md

 The app is a React app built with [Next.js](https://nextjs.org) + TypeScript + CSS modules and will connect to Ocean remote components by default.

+Prerequisites:

+- [node.js](https://nodejs.org/en/) (required).
+Check the [.nvmrc](.nvmrc) file to make sure you are using the correct version of node.js.
+- [nvm](https://github.com/nvm-sh/nvm) (recommended).
+This is the recommend way to ensure you are using the correct version of node.js.
+- [git](https://git-scm.com/) is required to follow the instructions below.

 To start local development:

 ```bash